RyanCCollins/techrapport.github.io/_posts/2015-10-26-ten-great-tips-for-blogging-in-jekyll.md

 ### 8. Add an RSS Feed

-Everyone now adays uses RSS feed readers, so your site should be able to be read by an RSS Reader.
+Everyone nowadays uses RSS feed readers, so your site should be able to be read by an RSS Reader.
 This is actually easier than you might think.
 Simply, create a file in your root directory called feed.xml.
 In it, create an xml file that pulls in variables from your blog.
 Check out the guide [how to set up an RSS Feed in Jekyll](http://jekyll.tips/tutorials/rss-feed/) at Jekyll.tips or see the format I used to create an Atom feed below.

 {% highlight xml %}
 {% raw %}